 This duality of his is also ensured by the programme he is playing at major concerts all over the continent as part of the European Concert Hall Organisation's Rising Stars programme: the performance will begin with compositions by the grand old men of American jazz before moving into one of the classics of 20th-century modern European music: a piece from the renowned Sequenza series by Luciano Berio, who died in 2003.
-It is an indispensable element of the Rising Stars concerts to première a new work commissioned by ECHO, and it can be no surprise that, in picking the 45-year-old French composer Yann Robin, Barradas has selected someone who is, like himself, also closely linked to the world of jazz.
+At this concert, Barradas will also present his work as a composer: his Prelude No. 1 from last year features improvisational segments in balanced proportion with the written music, while also affording the performer opportunities to display new and unusual techniques for playing the accordion.

 With one work by each Sweelinck, Scarlatti and Bach in the Baroque portion of the programme, he will prove that the accordion can be used to interpret the music of any stylistic period, and its sound is credible for playing works of even the most serious tone.

 Nominated for the Rising Stars programme by: Calouste Gulbenkian Foundation Lisbon, Casa da Música Porto, Philharmonie Luxembourg

 In Festival Square after the concert, visitors will be able to participate in a meet and greet moderated by Endre Tóth, where they can chat with the artists appearing in the concert and request autographs.